 - Wash your hands often or use hand sanitizer.

 Fully vaccinated travelers are “less likely to get and spread COVID-19” health officials say, but they should still be on alert.
 They can leave the country without getting a COVID-19 test unless their destination requires it, and they do not need to self-quarantine after returning to the U.S. unless it’s required by a local jurisdiction.

-However, vaccinated people are still required to have a negative COVID-19 test result before they board an international flight in order to return to the U.S., the CDC says, and they should take a COVID-19 test three to five days after returning.
+However, vaccinated people are still required to have a negative COVID-19 test result before they board an international flight in order to return to the U.S., the CDC says, and they should take a COVID-19 test no more than one day before returning.
 People are fully vaccinated two weeks after they receive their second dose of the Pfizer or Moderna vaccines or the single-dose Johnson & Johnson vaccine.
-If you are unvaccinated: The CDC recommends delaying travel until you are fully vaccinated because travel increases your chance of getting and spreading COVID-19.
+If you are unvaccinated: The CDC recommends delaying domestic travel until you are fully vaccinated because travel increases your chance of getting and spreading COVID-19.
 Testing can help you travel more safely, the CDC says.
 The CDC recommends getting tested with a viral test one to three days before your trip.
 Keep a copy of your test results with you during travel; you may be asked for them.

 International travel is strongly discouraged for unvaccinated individuals.
-Those who must travel should have a negative COVID-19 viral test result no more than three days before leaving the country, and they are required to have a negative COVID-19 viral test result no more than three days before returning to the U.S.
+Those who must travel should have a negative COVID-19 viral test result no more than three days before leaving the country, and they are required to have a negative COVID-19 viral test result no more than one day before returning to the U.S.